AgustinCarcelen/bank-classification-study-case/README.md

 ### Recommendations

 * The bank could be more interested in rewarding the clients who do not accept the offer with an alternative reward instead of a credit card to achieve more benefits.
+* Further discussion on our proposed profiles is encouraged.
+    * Which kind of client does the bank want to encourage the most?
+    * Are there any other variables that seem important?
+    * Do we already have this data?
+If not, is there an easy way to get it?

 ### Proposals

 * Include a Date-Time variable.